 Triggering a Scan

-ZeroPath scans can be initiated through two primary methods:
+ZeroPath scans can be initiated through multiple methods:

-These are initiated through the dashboard or otherwise occur at predefined intervals.
-They perform a more comprehensive analysis of the entire codebase, designed both to catch vulnerabilities in code that may have bypassed PR checks (e.g., direct pushes to the main branch) and refresh the intensive parts of analysis.
+These are initiated through the dashboard, CLI, or our fully documented API (with TypeScript SDK support), or occur at predefined intervals.
+They perform a more complete analysis of the entire codebase, designed both to catch vulnerabilities in code that may have bypassed PR checks (e.g., direct pushes to the main branch) and refresh the intensive parts of analysis.
 This document describes what happens when you do a manual scan.

 PR scans are triggered automatically when a pull request is created on your repository.
-They are implemented as a GitHub check, which avoids using GitHub Actions minutes, and focus on analyzing only the modified code.
+They are implemented as a GitHub check (and similarly for GitLab, Bitbucket, and Azure Pipelines), which avoids using CI/CD minutes, and focus on analyzing only the modified code.
 To optimize performance, the AST from previous scans is cached, and PR scans complete in around 30 seconds on average.
 Only the nodes corresponding to updated code are re-parsed and integrated into the existing AST.
 This incremental updating approach significantly reduces processing time while maintaining high accuracy, resulting in efficient and precise scans.

 Application Identification